fquezado/Fernando_Python_Projects/README.md

 # HELLO-WORLD
-just me figuring out how this works
+Just me figuring out how this works.
+Microsft recruiter said I needed to have personal projects, so here I am!